aharotias2/parapara/README.md

-tatap
+parapara
 ================================================================================

 Description
 --------------------------------------------------------------------------------

-_Tatap_ is an image viewer created with lightweight and high-speed operation in mind.
+_ParaPara_ is an image viewer created with lightweight and high-speed operation in mind.

 It is supposed to be linked to the extension and opened by double-clicking from your favorite file manager.